-Planning Meeting #2-City Council Meeting: January 5th, 2004
+Planning Meeting #2-Shoreline City Council Meeting: January 5th, 2004

 The planning project team presented the Shoreline Draft HMP at a City of Shoreline City Council Meeting (See Appendix A for an agenda).
 After the presentation, the planning project team listened to public comment and concern and answered questions about the plan.
 At the meeting the project team handed out a worksheet that allowed the public to rank the risk by hazard.
-The worksheet also allowed for comments and questions and suggestions for mitigation measures for the risks and hazards in Shoreline (See Appendix A for the worksheet).
+The worksheet also allowed for comments and questions and suggestions for mitigation measures for the risks and hazards in Shoreline (See Appendix

+A for the worksheet).
 For those that could not attend, the council meeting was shown on Comcast Cable Services Channel 21 Wednesday through Sunday at 6 a.m., 12 noon and 8 p.m.

-Planning Meeting #3-Stakeholder Meeting: February 6, 2004
+Planning Meeting #3 - Stakeholder Meeting: February 6th, 2004

 The planning project team presented the mitigation strategies to the technical stakeholders (See Appendix A for the agenda).
 A discussion was held about each of the mitigation strategies and the stakeholders suggested changes to the strategies as well as suggestions for additional strategies.
-The planning project team allowed the technical stakeholders to prioritize the mitigation strategies through a dot exercise.
-There were 28 mitigation strategies and each stakeholder was given 8 dots to place next to the mitigation strategies that he/she felt should be given the highest priority for implementation.
+The technical stakeholder prioritized the mitigation strategies using a dot exercise after considering a benefit cost review for each mitigation project.
+There were 28 mitigation strategies and each stakeholder was given 8 dots to place next to the mitigation strategies that he/she felt should be given the highest priority for implementation based on the benefit cost review and most risk reduction to the community.
 The technical stakeholders were informed that they should consider the benefits and costs of each of the strategies when prioritizing them.
 The results of the dot exercise were totaled and presented to the stakeholder committee (See Appendix A for the results of the dot exercise).